its-saran/tailwind-portfolio/README.md

 ## Demo
 You can see a live demo of the John Portfolio Website Template [here](https://its-saran.github.io/portfolio/).

+## Upgrade to the Modern Era
-**Revamped Portfolio**: This template is a revamped version of the [John - Bootstrap portfolio template](https://github.com/its-saran/john-portfolio), bringing it into the modern era of web development with Tailwind CSS.
+This template is a revamped version of the [John - Bootstrap portfolio template](https://github.com/its-saran/john-portfolio), bringing it into the modern era of web development with Tailwind CSS.

 ## Features